netzero-labs/netzero-labs/docs/subscription/NetzeroUpdate.md

 Yes.
 Dashboards, historical charts, solar forecasting, and data export remain free.
 Only advanced features (automations, dynamic tariffs, utility integrations, and diagnostics) require a subscription.

 ---

-**Why haven't I received any communication about this yet?**

-We are rolling out this announcement gradually to test messaging and address common questions.
-All users will receive an email and in-app notification well before August 1, 2025.

----